Best Haunted Houses and Scream Parks in the Hudson Valley

 Photograph by Ron Frary

-Think you’ve got what it takes to handle a coffin simulator, chainsaw-wielding maniacs, or an endless corn maze?
+Think you’ve got what it takes to handle creepy haunted houses, chainsaw-wielding maniacs, or an endless corn maze?
 Leave the kiddies at home and test your tolerance for all things terrifying at one of these scream parks.

 Fright Nights at Pierson’s Farm, Middletown

 This natural beef farm in Middletown hosts a series of five “Fright Nights” — on October 13, 19, 20, 26, and 27.
-Minors (18 and under) are not to be admitted without the company of an adult as strobe lights, chainsaws and “live corpses” will be a part of the show, which begins at 7 p.m. each night.
+Strobe lights, chainsaws, and “live corpses” will be a part of the show, which begins at 7 p.m. each night.
+If you want $1 off your ticket, donate any panty item.

 Goblin's Hollow, Newburgh

 Formerly known as Terrordome, Goblin’s Hollow intends to bring “a new breed of terror” to the Hudson Valley.
-The site features three haunted attractions, including “Flashlight Woods,” “Barn of Terror,” and “Zombie Tag.”
+The site features three haunted attractions, including “Backwoods,” “Barn of Terror,” and “Zombie Tag.”
 The gates open in October on Fridays, Saturdays, and Sundays.
-If you want half priced tickets come on opening night on Sept 29.
-On all other nights tickets are $24.99.
+If you want half-priced tickets, come on opening night on September 29.
+On all other nights, tickets are $25.

 The Barn of Terror, Lake Katrine

-For 16 years The Barn of Terror has been scaring visitors who dare to walk through their haunted house and corn maze.
-The barn is darker than black and require visitors to cling to one of the walls to find their way, but what you might touch on the wall isn't stone or brick.
-Enter at your own risk.
-But if you love a good trill this is the place for you.
+For 16 years, The Barn of Terror has been scaring visitors who dare to walk through the haunted house and corn maze.
+The barn is darker than black and require visitors to cling to one of the walls to find their way.
+Be warned: what you touch on the wall isn't just stone or brick.
+Enter at your own risk, and only if you love a good thrill.

 Headless Horseman Hayrides and Haunted Houses, Ulster Park